Every virtual user (VU) within a test has its own virtual user data dictionary in Eggplant Performance.

 getString("custSurname") => "surname1"

 The next row of data is automatically loaded from the data table into the VU data dictionary at the start of the next iteration.

 In this example, the different VUs are assigned non-overlapping rows from the full data table.
 It might be useful to think of this as splitting up the table into mini-tables, each of which is assigned to the different VUs.
 Note that in iteration 4, both VUs have exhausted the three rows available to them, so they start again from the first row given to them.

 There are plenty of other options available when creating data bindings, such as allowing multiple VUs to share the same rows, warning when a VU has run out of rows, or selecting rows at random rather than in order.
 See Assigning Data Sources to Eggplant Performance Tests for more details.

 If you run into problems when using data bindings from data sources in your scripts, you might need to do some additional troubleshooting.
 For more information about troubleshooting scripts that use data sources, see Troubleshooting Scripts by Logging Data Values.

 As well as the keys accessible from assigned data sources, the VU data dictionary also contains a standard set of key=value pairs that provide additional information regarding the executing test.
+Many of them relate to the current injector, so the values may be different for virtual users running on different injectors.
 These key=value pairs include: